Harsh2417/weekly-test-4/README.md

   - `App.js`: The root component of the app.
   - `index.js`: The entry point of the app.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.